Lecture Topic: Read This Before

 - Do not

-quote the bible or make allusions to religion in any way.
+quote the bible or make allusions to religion in

 - Avoid